 (2) A person who sells or supplies, or has sold or supplied, category 1 items commits a simple offence if the person fails to retain a copy of each authorisation given for the purposes of subsection (1) while it has effect and for at least 5 years after it ceases to have effect.

-[Section 16 inserted by No. 62 of 2004 s.
+[Section 16 inserted: No. 62 of 2004 s.
 5.]

 17. Sale or supply of category 2 items